 Look out for: St. Peter’s Tomb, St. Peter’s Chair, the dome of St. Peter’s Basilica

-The Sistine Chapel derives its name from Pope Sixtus IV della Rovere who commissioned the architect Giovanni dei Dolci to build the chapel between 1477 and 1480.
+The Vatican's Sistine Chapel in Rome derives its name from Pope Sixtus IV della Rovere who commissioned the architect Giovanni dei Dolci to build the chapel between 1477 and 1480.
 An unassuming brick building with numerous windows, the exterior of the iconic Sistine Chapel is drab and unfussy.
 The interior, however, is decorated with breathtaking frescoes by various Renaissance artists.
 The most famous among these is a fresco painted by Michelangelo which adorns the entire altar wall.
 With more than 300 figures, it illustrates the final judgment of humanity or the Second Coming of Christ.

 Look out for: The ceiling, the Last Judgement fresco